matseda/radix-html-scenario1/README.md

 ```
 docker run -p 80:80 <image-tag>
 ```
-The application should now be running in a container and accessible on http://localhost:80, you can also view all running container by opening a new terminal window and then enter the following command
+The application should now be running in a container and accessible on http://localhost:80, you can also view all running container by opening a new terminal window and enter the following command

 ```
 docker container ps